Great Depths September 9

 Well, three days have passed, and Jonah decides it’s time to pray.
-Three days of being in the stomach of a great fish, great not only pertains to the size of the fish but also to the age of the fish.
+Three days of being in the stomach of a great fish.
+Great not only pertains to the size of the fish but also the age of the fish.

-It’s fair to speculate that this fish was really old, currently, the oldest Koi fish living is named Hanako, Hanako was born in 1751 and is 226 years old!
+It’s fair to speculate that this fish was ancient.
+Currently, the oldest Koi fish living is Hanako; Hanako was born in 1751 and is 226 years old!

-God was not caught off guard by Jonah’s disobedience, Jonah didn’t much like the people of Nineveh, he felt they belonged in hell, but God felt different.
-Imagine the hatred Jonah had for these people, so much so that he runs from God and catches the first ship out in the opposite direction, cast into the sea, swallowed by a whale and three days later he decides to pray!
+Jonah’s disobedience did not catch God off guard.
+Jonah didn’t much like the people of Nineveh, he felt they belonged in hell, but God felt different.
+Imagine the hatred Jonah had for these people, so much so that he runs from God and catches the first ship out in the opposite direction, cast into the sea, swallowed by a whale, and three days later, he decides to pray!

-When you’re at your lowest depths in life, the hardest type of praise, that forces you to push all pride and anger away is a sacrifice of Thanksgiving to the Lord.
-Then the Lord spoke to the fish and the fish spit Jonah out.
+When you’re at your lowest depths in life, the most challenging type of praise that forces you to push all pride and anger away is a sacrifice of thanksgiving to the Lord.
+Then the Lord spoke to the fish, and the fish spit Jonah out.

 Did you ever stop to think that the fish could have been off the shore for the last two and a half days?